eclipse-archived/kiso/examples/examples_readme_blueprint.md

 *This section is optional as for very basic examples this might be a bit too much effort.*

 ## (*Optional*)Code Walkthrough
-This section is inspired by this [project] (https://github.com/eclipse/iceoryx/tree/master/iceoryx_examples/icedelivery).
+This section is inspired by this [project](https://github.com/eclipse/iceoryx/tree/master/iceoryx_examples/icedelivery).
 It describes some peculiarities in the code structure of the application like includes, datatypes(structs and what not), some key processing steps, some important condition checks etc.

-*Experienced developers on KISO are requested to evaluate what they want to emphasize here from the implementation.*
+*Experienced developers of KISO are requested to evaluate what they want to emphasize here from the implementation.*

 ## Expected Output